Pamela Milton

 Pamela Milton is a fictional character from the comic book series The Walking Dead and the television series of the same name, where she is portrayed by Laila Robins.

 Overview

 Pamela Milton is the leader of The Commonwealth, a community of survivors of the zombie apocalypse.
 She is the daughter of the late President of the United States.
 She is intelligent and charismatic, but also completely ruthless, willing to eliminate anyone who gets in her way or threatens her power.
 Her right-hand man, Lance Hornsby, is her envoy and her enforcer, persuading other communities to join the Commonwealth and doing her dirty work.

-She has an adult son, Sebastian, a spoiled manchild who despises her.
+She has an adult son, Sebastian, a spoiled manchild who despises her, and in response to her being ousted from power, kills Rick Grimes; in the epilogue of the series, twenty years later, Rick's son Carl visits his father's killer in prison, before later expressing regret that Hershel Greene II has grown up to be just as much of a spoiled man child as Sebastian was.